technicfan/dmenu-desktop-bash/README.md

     * prompt1=\<first prompt (the one you see on launch)\>
     * prompt2=\<second prompt (the confirmation on launching a program that is not on the list)\>
-        - use \~command\~ to insert the command that is asked to be run
+        - use \~command\~ to insert the command that is asked to be run or use flags --prompt1= and --prompt2=
 - write ~\<command\> into the menu to directly run it with bash
 - to clear the cache use --clean
 - if you are not using alacritty change the terminal by adding term=\<terminal\>
   to ~/.config/l7-dmenu-desktop/config
 - to hide desktop entries add "hidedesktop=1" to ~/.config/l7-dmenu-desktop/config
+  or use the flag --hidedesktop
 - use --benchmark to leave the menu command empty (eg. to measure the time)
 - to change the default menu command "menu=\<menu\>" without arguments to ~/.config/l7-dmenu-desktop/config